-Don't let anyone tell you that you can't print from your iPhone or iPad. iOS devices are in fact set up to be used with printers, and if you have a wireless printer it is likely to be a cinch to print off photos, emails, documents or Safari pages form your iPhone or iPad.
+Don't let anyone tell you that you can't print from your iPhone or iPad.
+If you have a printer with Wi-Fi it is likely to be a cinch to print off photos, emails, documents or Safari pages form your iPhone or iPad.

-A cinch, that is, if you have an AirPrint-enabled printer.
+A cinch, that is, if your printer supports AirPrint, which is Apple's printing standard.
 But don't worry if you don't , as there are further options for printing from iPhone or iPad.

 How to print from iPad or iPhone using AirPrint